viamrobotics/docs/docs/installation/beaglebone-install.md

 * Go to <a href="https://app.viam.com" target="_blank">app.viam.com</a>
 * Create a new robot
 * Go to the **SETUP** tab
-* Follow the instructions for a Linux with an Aarch64 architecture installation.
+* Follow the instructions for Linux with an Aarch64 architecture installation.
 * Wait for the Viam app to confirm that you have connected to your BeagleBone.

 {{% figure src="../img/beaglebone-install/image2.png" alt="Screenshot from the Viam app showing a dialog box with a green checkmark and text that reads, Your robot is successfully connected!
 Proceed to the config tab." title="BeagleBone has successfully connect to Viam" %}}